 More than a House – It’s a Home

 Kelly is 23 years old and mother of a baby boy who is now 10 weeks old.
 She found out about Lifehouse through a Counselor back in July who saw a reference to the home online and contacted Joan Smith, the Executive Director.
 Kelly went through an Intake interview with Joan and was relieved to […]

 Are We Walking the Talk?

-Not too long after I first started working at Lifehouse, I had an interesting conversation with one of our young residents.
+Not too long after I first started working at Lifehouse, I had an interesting conversation with one of our young program participants.
 I had taken her to an appointment, and afterward we stopped at a nearby grocery store.
 With our shopping completed and groceries loaded into the car, I looked both ways and began easing out […]